nus-cs2103-AY2425S1/ip/docs/README.md

 ## Exiting the application

-To exit Duke, use the following command:
+To exit SadCat, use the following command:

 `bye`